-(2) If a Notice of Appeal does not comply with the form the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period.
+(2) If a Notice of Appeal does not comply with the form approved by Council, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period.

 If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appellant’s appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly.